 They’ll make dozens of new friends – probably more than you will, in fact.
 The education and world view they’ll receive will beat anything that they could possibly learn in a classroom.
 You’ll travel differently to those without children – perhaps not staying in hostels, and probably moving more slowly and spending longer in each place.
 That’s a good thing.

 Don’t believe me?
 No problem, you don’t have to – I don’t have kids, after all.
 In that case, check out the blogs of a few parents that I’ve met in the last six months who have all uprooted their ‘normal’ existence and taken their kids on an extended adventure around the world.
-Christine and Drew at Almost Fearless, Colin and Tracy at Our Travel Lifestyle and the ‘Got Passport‘ family are just three of the many, many people out there doing this.
+Colin and Tracy at Our Travel Lifestyle and the ‘Got Passport‘ family are just a few of the many, many people out there doing this.
 If they can do it, so can you.

 “but it will hurt my career”